-Below you will find two examples and then the meaning of the phrasal verb 'stem from' which you are likely to find used in the Cambridge Advanced exam.
+Below you will find one of the uses of the phrasal verb 'stem from' which you are likely to find used in the Cambridge Advanced exam.

 In order to remember this use, make sure to make an example in your own words with the phrasal verb.